Tony George: Indianapolis Motor Speedway Leadership

 In 1998, the IROC series came to the track, to little fanfare, and less success.

-Later, George helped bring Formula One back to the U.S. with the United States Grand Prix held at the Speedway in 2000.
+George helped bring Formula One back to the U.S. with the United States Grand Prix held at the Speedway in 2000.
 This project involved building a road course inside the oval.
 The inaugural event in 2000 set an F1 attendance record.
 Controversy surrounded the 2005 United States Grand Prix, where only 6 of the 20 cars took the green due to problems with Michelin tires, which likely damaged the reputation of the event and the F1 in general in the American market.
 Michael Schumacher became the first driver to win five races at the Indianapolis Motor Speedway by winning the 2006 race on July 2.
 Lewis Hamilton won the 2007 event, which turned out to be the last running.
 George and Formula 1 boss Bernie Ecclestone could not reach an agreement to continue the US Grand Prix at the Brickyard for 2008 and beyond.

 The Speedway hosted its first MotoGP event in 2008.
 The motorcycles could not safely race through the banked turns at high speed, so a portion of the infield was plowed and paved to provide a bypass to Turn 13 of the original road course.

 George resigned on June 30, 2009, as President and CEO of IMS and Hulman & Company claiming it to be so he could focus more time on the Indy Racing League.
 It has been reported that while George's mother Mari Hulman George (who is also chairman of the board) supported him, his sisters (who are the other directors) wanted him out.
 The board also rejected George's request to continue funding Vision Racing.
 George had spent hundreds of millions of dollars on IRL teams, drivers, entry fees, marketing plans, airplanes, personnel and his own team.
-However the IRL has been said to be continually losing money, and after the estimated $60 million overhaul of the Speedway to accommodate Formula One in 2000, George's sisters, Nancy George, Josie George and Kathi Conforti-George, voiced their concern to their mother over the spending habits of their brother, finally convincing Mari Hulman George to take unchecked power away from him in June 2009.
+However, the IRL has been said to be continually losing money, and after the estimated $60 million overhaul of the Speedway to accommodate Formula One in 2000, George's sisters, Nancy George, Josie George and Kathi Conforti-George, voiced their concern to their mother over the spending habits of their brother, finally convincing Mari Hulman George to take unchecked power away from him in June 2009.

 In January 2010, George resigned from the board of directors.
 In February 2011, however, George again became a director of Hulman & Company when the board was expanded.
 At a July 2016 NASCAR event at the Indianapolis Motor Speedway, Tony George was described as Chairman of the Board of Hulman & Company, which owns IMS and the IndyCar Series.